Alad'2: Plot

 Prince Aladdin (Kev Adams) is bored at the palace.
 His old life as an adventurer is missing and he does not feel legitimate in his luxurious clothes of a monarch.
-Shah Zaman (Jamel Debbouze), a ruthless dictator who decided to marry Princess Shallia (Venessa Guide), seizes Baghdad and the palace.
+Shah Zaman (Jamel Debbouze), a ruthless dictator who decided to marry Princess Shallia (Vanessa Guide), seizes Baghdad and the palace.
 Aladdin is forced to flee and recover his former genie.
 This is his only chance to save his princess and Baghdad.
 Taking advantage of his rival's absence, Shah Zaman will try everything to win the princess's affection; from intimidation to seduction.
 After a long journey full of pitfalls (including a trip to America, Africa and an ice palace), Aladdin is finally back in Baghdad where he will have to face armed guards, the men of Richelieu, an evil genie in the pay of Shah Zaman, and Shah Zaman himself.
 He will above all have to fight an obstacle that he did not expect: the doubts of the princess.